 You can also check when low tide is before heading over to Hanoyoy Island by clicking here.

 Natural Jacuzzi Pool

 Last but not least on this list of things to do in Siargao is Santa Monica Pier which is one of only a few locations on the island that faces west to be able to watch the sun dropping behind the horizon.

-The Santa Monica Pier stretches approximately 500m out off-the mainland and it’s an awesome spot to send up the Mavic Pro Drone Camera to get some aerial shots.
+The Santa Monica Pier stretches approximately 500m out off-the mainland and it’s an awesome spot to send up the drone to get some aerial shots.

 WHERE IS SANTA MONICA PIER